Skip to content

 For a broader view of how Moldovan accounting and fiscal obligations fit together, see our accounting guide and fiscal law overview.
 For the MITP regime in detail, including the eligibility criteria and the per-employee floor mechanics, see our MITP 7% tax guide.

-If your SRL is approaching or has crossed the VAT threshold, or if you are evaluating the VAT implications of a new revenue stream, the VAT filing mechanics are straightforward to implement with the right local support in place.
+If your SRL is approaching or has crossed the VAT threshold, or if you are evaluating the VAT implications of a new revenue stream, our VAT registration decision tool maps the threshold position to the registration obligation, and the VAT filing mechanics are straightforward to implement with the right local support in place.
 Contact us via /en/contact-us/ or see the formation process at /en/company-formation-moldova/.